matt9527-marist/MyObsidianNotes/Parallel Processing/000 Introduction.md

 **Problems with this Approach**
 This works for projects with a few files.
-- We need a build system
+- We need a build system to manage larger projects with potentially hundreds or thousands of header/source files.
+- Moving on to build systems like CMake...